markhowellsmead/mhm-attachment-from-ftp/README.md

 * This plugin doesn't create any additional images of its own.
 * If there is already an Attachment which refers to an image in precisely the same target location, then this entry will be updated and no new Attachment will be generated.
 * A pre-existing Attachment will be updated with the *Title* and *Caption* of the new image file.
 Any former, manually-edited caption or title will be overwritten unless the plugin option *Do not overwrite* is selected.

-## Plugin options
-* **Source folder**: the folder on the server which will be watched by the cron task for new image files.
-* **Post author**: the author in the website to whom new Attachments will be attributed.
-* **Number of files to process**: how many images to process in a single batch.
-(See plugin options for futher details.)
-* **Do not overwrite existing titles or descriptions**: if an Attachment already exists for the new file, then don't overwrite the title, the caption or the description when updating with the new file.
-Default: OFF.
-(Title and description will be overwritten, even if the new title and description are empty.)

 ##Author
 Mark Howells-Mead | www.permanenttourist.ch | Since 11th October 2016